niloysh/open5gs-k8s/README.md

 - N2: Control plane traffic between gNB and AMF.
 - N3: User data traffic between gNB and UPF.
 - N4: Control plane traffic between SMF and UPF.

+> [!NOTE]
+> You can verify the existence of the n2, n3, and n4 ovs bridges using the commands `sudo ovs-vsctl show`

 ### Apply Network Attachment Definitions
 To deploy the NADs, apply the Kubernetes manifest files in the networks5g/ directory: